 - If the unit was subject to local property taxation, the county assessor in the county where the unit was located at the time the damage occurred must be notified that the unit has been declared salvage.
 Failure to do so may result in a tax liability being assessed against the registered owner.

-Upon receipt of the documents and items listed above, HCD will issue a salvage receipt.
+Upon receipt of the documents and items listed above, HCD will issue a Salvage Certificate.
 The unit will no longer be subject to registration as long as it fails to meet the heating, plumbing, or electrical requirements.